andrewratliff/andrewratliff.github.io/_posts/2019-12-28-half-the-sky.md

 while they originally thought that the legalization and regulation of sex work would be helpful, they have come to believe that legalized prostitution does not reduce the numbers of exploited children or adults.
-Ms. WuDunn and Mr. Kristof stress, however, that the debate surrounding prostitution impedes action against forced prostitution.
+Ms. WuDunn and Mr. Kristof stress, however, that the debate around prostitution impedes action against forced prostitution.

 To further complicate the discussion around forced prostitution, is the reality that the difference between forced and willing prostitution is not